-Here is the exchange in which Ellis congratulates Moloney for getting an extension from the Supreme Court on the tapes issue.
+Here is the exchange in which Ellis congratulated Moloney for getting an extension from the Supreme Court on the tapes issue.

-(Moloney erroneously presents this as a great victory.
-It is not, and merely a procedural issue.
-I do not believe there is a hope in hell the Supreme Court will hear the case.)
+(Moloney erroneously presented this as a great victory.
+It was not, and merely a procedural issue.
+I wrote at the time that I did not believe there was a hope in hell the Supreme Court would hear the case.)

 MOLONEY: “Ah Walter!
 I had thought you dead and gone.
 Never a losing cause, just keeping my promise to people.
 If I do have an obsession it is with outing liars, which is why I write about Lance Armstrong!
 There is another outrageous liar with whom we are both familiar, me perhaps more than you.
 Wears a beard and used to puff on a pipe a lot.
 Write about him too.”